 A company that implements agile principles in product and marketing but whose teams need to go through lengthy approval process will be unable to capitalise on the innovative experiments emerging from these teams.
-Palladium has supported its clients to set up the in-house innovation capabilities, structure the teams, governance and train them on new agile ways of working that foster innovation.
+As Clayton M. Christensen writes in his Innovator's Solution book, ideas often lose their disruptive growth potential in the shaping process that they go through in order to get funded.
+To avoid these common pitfalls, Palladium was brought in following an acquisition to set up the in-house innovation capabilities, structure the teams, governance and train them on new agile ways of working that foster innovation.

 A well-assembled digital DD will detect both ‘red flags’, as well as opportunities in areas where competitors underperform or markets that remain untapped.
 As a result, the Private Equity investor will see in which digital areas it is lagging behind its peers and what investments are required to achieve true digital excellence.
 This provides the basis for a roadmap as Palladium are often involved in the post-acquisition digital transformation.